-164. All goods/services ordered with a value over £80,000, or for a series of contracts which in total exceed £80,000 must be subject to formal tendering procedures.
-For building works this limit is £120K.
+158. All goods/services ordered with a value over £80,000, or for a series of contracts which in total exceed £80,000 must be subject to formal tendering procedures.
+For building works this threshold is £120,000.

-UK Find A Tender (FTS) service and use of Government approved Framework agreements
+UK Find A Tender (FTS) service / Government approved Framework agreements

-- 165. The UK is no longer a member of the European Union, consequently the requirement to publish tender opportunities above the monetary threshold limit has expired.
+- 159. The UK is no longer a member of the European Union, consequently the requirement to publish tender opportunities above the monetary threshold limit has expired.
 We are now required to publish 'qualifying tender' notices on the new UK e-notification service Find a Tender (FTS).
-The lodging of any such notices will be completed by the CFO or the Trust appointed agent. - 166.
-Wherever possible, Government approved framework agreements should be used for high-value product or services procurement unless there is a reasonable chance of achieving better value through a formal process.
+The lodging of any such notices will be completed by the CFO or the Trust appointed agent. - 160.
+Wherever possible, Government approved framework agreements should be used for high-value product or services procurement unless there is a reasonable chance of achieving better value through a Trust-run tender process.
 Where the decision is made not to use a Government approved framework, and the goods or service are specialist in nature, the use of a third-party specialist to support with the compilation and assessment of returned tenders should be sought any cost for which must be included within the overall assessment of the procurement channel.